jdeblank/sfmc_dev/README.md

 ## SSJS
 * Add to a DE
+* Delete rows from a DE
+* Retrieve filtered DE rows
 * Use REST API to retrieve email content
 * Create a webhook with GetPostData
 * Validate a string as a Salesforce ID.
 Can also be used to convert 15 char ID to 18 char ID.